karunmehta-aigp/AI-Governance/README.md

 - That **proportionality is the organising discipline of good governance** — minimal-risk systems throughout this portfolio are governed lightly and explicitly are not over-engineered, while high-risk systems receive the full weight of scrutiny the framework intends
 - That governance capability is **portable** — Projects 6–11 show the same disciplines demonstrated narratively in Projects 1–5 distilled into reusable foundations any organisation, in any sector, could stand up from day one
 - That governance and engineering **can and should share a common evidence language** — Project 11 shows the same regulatory obligations Projects 6–10 document at the policy level, satisfied directly by specific, real evaluation tooling output
+- That governance frameworks must **extend to emerging AI paradigms without being rebuilt from scratch** — Project 12 shows the same governance disciplines applied throughout this portfolio extending cleanly to autonomous, tool-using agents, a category most existing frameworks were never written for
+- That governance judgment is best demonstrated **applied to a specific, high-stakes decision** — Project 13 shows what it looks like to evaluate and reject tempting-but-unacceptable operating models before landing on the one that actually holds up

 ---